Fabpilot 3D printing software: How we optimize our batch using our Nesting tool

-Last week, we started introducing you to the main tools of our in-house 3D printing software.
-Based on the expertise we’ve acquired over the years, we’ve developed production-focused 3D printing tools to optimize each aspect of the 3D printing process.
-Today, discover our Nesting tool, which determines the best way to pack your parts inside the build space of the 3D printer.
+Sculpteo has long been at the forefront of web-based 3D tool development.
+Based on the expertise we’ve acquired over the years, we’ve developed Fabpilot, a production-focused 3D printing software designed to optimize every aspect of the 3D printing process.
+Today, discover our 3D Nesting tool, which determines the best way to pack your parts inside the build space of the 3D printer.

-Optimizing the packing of a 3D printing job: A major challenge
+Optimizing the Nesting of a 3D printing job: A major challenge

-Furthermore, simply filling the machine is not enough.
-The nesting process should avoid dramatic changes in exposed surface area to avoid thermal artifacts such as curling (a defect where thermal shrinkage pulls the outer edges of a piece upwards, producing collisions with the powder depositor).
+However, avoiding these types of errors and filling the machine efficiently still isn’t enough.
+The Nesting process should also avoid dramatic changes in the exposed surface area to avoid thermal artifacts such as curling (a defect where thermal shrinkage pulls the outer edges of a piece upwards, producing collisions with the powder depositor).

-Using our own 3D printing software, to solve this issue
+Building our own 3D Nesting algorithm and 3D printing software to solve this issue

-The second issue is resolved by our Nesting’s exclusive “exposure balancing” which sacrifices some of the job’s z-height to shift designs a short distance in the z-axis where it’s necessary to homogenize the exposed surface area across the job.
+The challenge of minimizing the spikes in surface exposure is resolved by our Nesting’s exclusive “exposure balancing” which sacrifices some of the job’s z-height to shift designs a short distance in the z-axis where it’s necessary to homogenize the exposed surface area across the job.
 This reduces thermal stresses and greatly reduces failure rates and curling.

 Exposure area as a function of time before and after area averaging (extreme example).
 Note the ‘smoothing out’ of abrupt changes – greatly reducing curling risk.

+We’ve tested Fabpilot’s Nesting at an industrial scale on two continents in our Paris and San Francisco production labs.
+Sculpteo produces thousands of parts per day putting the Nesting algorithm to the test.
 Every day and in every job, our production team reaps the benefits of Nesting.
-Each technician wastes less time and has more time to focus on higher value tasks like maintenance and quality control.
+Each technician wastes less time preparing batches for printing and has more time to focus on higher value tasks like maintenance and quality control.
 Here’s what they say about it.

 “We save time and we don’t need to download all of the 3D models to nest them anymore, or download the whole job.
 Thanks to our Nesting tool, we can work faster with less error and create the best packing without our intervention in the process.”